ftrackhq/ftrack-connect-spark/README.rst

 Testing
 =======

-Any file ending with `Test.js` in `test/` will be treated as a unit test and be run by Karma.
+Any Javascript file starting with `test_` in `test/` will be treated as a unit test and be run by Karma.

 When running tests, coverage information (provided via Istanbul) will also be written into the coverage/ directory.